a-Fig/Blackjack-On-Chain/README.md

 14. If you lose your bet will be transfered and distributed to the bank contract's investors
 15. If the game ends in a tie a new game will be started automatically with the cards already dealt

+## Features
+Decentralized Gameplay: All game logic is handled on-chain, ensuring fairness and trust.

+Player-Friendly Mechanics: Supports betting, card distribution, and game rules compliant with traditional Blackjack.

+Modular Design: Separate smart contracts for logic, rules, and external interactions to enhance scalability and maintainability.
+## Smart Contract Modules

+### BJ_External.sol
+Contains all external functions for the end user to interact with.

+### BJ_Data.sol
+Manages data storage for player sessions, game states, and results.

+### BJ_Logic.sol
+Implements the core game logic, including card dealing, hit/stand mechanics, and determining winners.

+### BJ_Pure.sol
+Contains pure functions for utility operations, ensuring gas efficiency.

+### BJ_Rules.sol
+Defines the rules of Blackjack, including bust checks, dealer behavior, and Blackjack scenarios.

+### investorBank.sol
+Facilitates financial interactions for investors and players, such as deposit/withdrawal mechanisms.

+### arbitrumInterface.sol
+Handles integration with the Arbitrum network for smooth and efficient interactions.

+### ownable.sol
+Provides ownership and administrative functionalities for managing the smart contract system.